80 Side Hustle Business Ideas You Can Start Today (Updated 2019)

-You are ready to start making that extra cash on the side but you’re stuck on where to start.
-We’ll, don’t worry, I got you covered.
-There’s a list of 80 side hustles you can start today, look through it and see if you there’s anything that sparks your interest.
+You are ready to start making that extra cash on the side in 2019 but you’re stuck on where to start.
+Well, don’t worry, I got you covered!
+I’ve created this list of 80 side hustles you can start today, look through it and see if you there’s anything that sparks your interest.

 Before you get started, a few things to note.
 When creating this list, I had 3 criteria that I wanted to follow closely.